BobTheExplorer/BobTheExplorer/_posts/2022-2-28-The-Proper-Way-Hospital.md

   - url:
     image_path:

-excerpt: "One of Queens only private hospitals shuttered"
+excerpt: "A post mortem examination of one Queens only private hospitals"
 published: false
 ---